LooFifteen/MCGeForce/README.md

 ## Warnings
 * MCGeForce has only been tested on Forge `1.8.9` version `11.15.1.2318` and support for other versions is currently not planned.
-* MCGeForce uses Essential, it will automatically be installed on game start if not already installed.
-By using MCGeForce you agree that Essential will be installed and that you will be able to see Essential cosmetics in-game.
+* MCGeForce uses Essential, by using MCGeForce you agree that Essential will be automatically installed on client launch.